Read Socrates with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Socrates becoming a notable philosopher.

-The central claim is this: Socrates became a notable philosopher due to a combination of historical, personal, and intellectual factors that together created a fertile ground for his ideas and methods to flourish and resonate through the ages.
+In plain terms: Socrates became a notable philosopher due to a combination of historical, personal, and intellectual factors that together created a fertile ground for his ideas and methods to flourish and resonate through the ages.

-The added historical insight is that Socrates is best read as a method of pressure, not only as a set of theses.
+Socrates is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Athenian Golden Age